How to Apply for a Business Loan

 2. Write a Solid Business Plan

-A business plan formally organizes your business and provides insight into your business.
+A business plan formally organizes your business and provides insight into your company.
 Before applying for a business loan, you'll want to make sure that your business plan has been prepared to impress lenders.

 Here are some tips to help you write a business plan:

 - Include realistic financial projections and forecasting in your business plan.
 If the sales projections listed in your business plan aren't a true representation of your actual sales over time, this will be a red flag to potential lenders.
-They will likely decline your business loan application.
+They will likely decline your loan application.
 Make sure your financials add up.
-The whole purpose of having a business plan is to help you manage your business and keep it on track.
-Lenders will measure your business track record, compared to your business plan forecasts, to determine if you can be trusted with their money.
+The whole purpose of having a business plan is to help you manage your company and keep it on track.
+Lenders will measure your track record, compared to your business plan forecasts, to determine if you can be trusted with their money.

 3. Decide Which Loan Is Best for Your Business